-The Digital Access to Collections project is an initiative of GLAM Peak – the peak representative bodies of the galleries, libraries, archives and museums sectors in Australia – which began meeting in mid-2015, collaborating to enable people to access, use and build on our national collections.
+The Digital Access to Collections project is an initiative of GLAM Peak – the peak representative bodies of the galleries, libraries, archives, historical societies and museums sectors in Australia – which began meeting in mid-2015, collaborating to enable people to access, use and build on our national collections.

 Terms of reference

 - This is a core group of collection sector peak bodies, plus invited representatives from major institutions already running national infrastructure (or those not easily represented by the peak bodies) and organisations representing smaller institutions.

 - The primary purpose is to clarify a shared vision and approach to digital access to Australia’s cultural collections through the development of a national framework.

 - The secondary purpose is to enable dialogue and nurture partnerships across all three tiers of government and with the private and not-for-profit sectors.